-Plan to arrive promptly at 8:30 am and set up to begin working.
-Attendance will be taken right at the beginning of each class.
-If you arrive 10 minutes after class begins you will be considered late.
+Plan to arrive promptly at 11:45; set up and begin working.
+Attendance will be taken at noon.
+If you arrive after this you will be considered late.

 Tardiness, leaving early and absences will result in grade reduction.
 Three late arrivals will equal one absence.
 After the third unexcused absence, the final course grade will be lowered by 5 points.
 Please do not misinterpret this policy into allowed absences will be up to three.
 The excellent student will maintain excellent attendance.